 Barrett Feldman received her undergraduate degree in art with a concentration in architecture from Wesleyan University and her Master of Architecture from Harvard University.
 Barrett was a Fulbright Fellow in Tokyo doing urban research.
 Barrett has over 8 years of previous design experience for large-scale public institutional projects, university buildings and parks; in New York City, Atlanta, and Austin.

 Bethia Liu received her Bachelor of Arts in Architecture from Barnard College and her Master of Architecture from Princeton University.
 Bethia has worked as a professional modelmaker, graphic designer, and architect.
 After designing and managing an outdoor citywide interactive arts exhibition for ATHENS 2004, Bethia joined the firm in 2005.
 Her architectural work in the office includes designing and managing construction for the Little Ajax Affordable Housing in Aspen, The East Harlem School and Lakeside Retreat in New York.
 Since 2009, Bethia has managed the firm's public relations/press and marketing.
-She is involved with the firm's business development, and is Director of Strategic Projects.
+She is involved with the firm's business development, and is Director of Strategic Planning.
 She art directs, writes, and manages the creative team to produce multimedia stories about GLUCK+.